The Long Bridge SwimCycle Hard for Education - CHaFE 150

 There are many ways that you could support our event.
 Please contact Jim Zuberbuhler , or at 208-263-2010, and he will assist you in assisting us.

 Yes, you can buy extra shirts for yourself or your friends and relatives.
 The colorful Long Bridge Swim shirts have been seen all over this country, and in a growing number of other countries around the world!
-For this year's shirts, please order with your registration or as soon as you possibly can so we can get enough shirts printed, or send $8 per shirt to Long Bridge Swim, 2023 Sandpoint West Drive, Sandpoint, ID 83864.
-Indicate size and quantity of Youth: Small, Medium, or Large and; Adult: Small, Medium, Large, Extra Large, XXL ($10), XXXL ($10)
+For this year's shirts, please order with your registration or as soon as you possibly can so we can get enough shirts printed, or send $15 per shirt to Long Bridge Swim, PO Box 2321, Sandpoint, ID 83864.
+Indicate size and quantity of Youth: Small, Medium, or Large; and Adult's: Small, Medium, Large, Extra Large, XXL ($17), XXXL ($17)

 Due to the increasing number of swimmers we have participating in our event, we can no longer accept race day registration.
-The last day you can register is Friday August 3, 2012 from 2-6 p.m. at Sandpoint High School.
+The last day you can register is Friday, August 2, 2024 from 5:30-7:00 p.m. at Sandpoint High School, 410 South Division Avenue in Sandpoint.
+We are not able to take registrations over the phone.

 Fortunately for us, we live in a very friendly small town and the Idaho Department of Transportation, Parsons (the by-way contractor) and railroad are very accommodating by allowing us to use their right-of-way, even with their big projects going on.
 Our space on Dog Beach is significantly smaller than usual, so swimmers and spectators will need to step around to the west and spread out along the Bike Path to enjoy the food and music of our festivities.
 We must stay completely out of the fenced-off construction area and away from the equipment.